nickjenson/nickjenson.com/src/routes/posts/tldr-svelte.md

 </script>
 ```

-Here is the same function with markup within a single svelte component:
+The same function is used in the example component below:
 ```svelte
 <script>
 	let count = 0;